 The most effective organizations view all employees, including super users, with a healthy degree of suspicion.
 It's crucial to ensure your technical tools, including file integrity monitoring software, prevent your users from modifying logs to cover trails in case you are dealing with an internal threat.

-In order to respond to incidents, organizations need to know their networks and have appropriate tools, policies, and procedures for monitoring their assets on a regular basis.
-This should encompass both human elements, such as training employees to report suspicious device activity, and technological barriers keeping you informed of negative changes, like file integrity monitoring software.
+To properly respond to incidents, organizations need to know their networks and have appropriate tools, policies, and procedures for monitoring their assets regularly.
+The response protocol should encompass both human elements, such as training employees to report suspicious device activity, and technological barriers, keeping you informed of negative changes, like implementing robust file integrity monitoring software.

-Cimcor offers best-of-class solutions for monitoring security incidents in real-time.
+Cimcor offers best-of-class solutions for monitoring security incidents.
 CimTrak is an easy-to-use solution that reports changes in real-time and provides administrative users with the full ability to reverse negative changes to file configurations.
 With fully-locked audit trails, CimTrak can also reduce insider risks significantly.
-To learn more, check out the Instant Preview.
+To learn more, check out the Technical Summary.